 The sessions are run by a trained cycle instructor, but rely on the support of a range of volunteers to help deliver the sessions.

-The all-ability cycling project in Sheffield was set up by Steve Marsden in 2009, then the CTC Cycle Champion for South Yorkshire.
+The inclusive cycling project in Sheffield was set up by Steve Marsden in 2009, then the CTC Cycle Champion for South Yorkshire.
 Steve ran the project up until 2013 when the funding for the project ran out.